andresmascl/andresmascl/README.md

 ### 18 May 2026: Uploaded a new Voice assistant repository:
 An AI powered voice assistant which controls your local Brave Browser to play Youtube videos.
 For learning purposes and own home use.
 Repo at https://github.com/andresmascl/scrapbot.ai

-### Proyects I have worked on
+### Past projects

 #### Sogitech.cl
-Scrum lead and Odoo ERP CE dev.
+Scrum team lead lead and Odoo ERP CE developer

 #### D2iQ's [Kaptain](https://d2iq.com/products/kaptain):
 Part of the development team of a military grade version of [Kubeflow](https://www.kubeflow.org/), developed by California based company [D2iQ](https://d2iq.com/).

 #### Licitaciones24x7.cl:
 My app [Licitaciones24x7.cl](https://licitaciones24x7.cl), a SaaS which serves market information to companies which participate in public tenders to provide services and goods to the Chilean government :chile:.